Connect shaft-mcp

 shaft-mcp version, the configured client, the restart or new-session action,

-and this user guide link.
+the SHAFT skills install path or skip decision, and this user guide link.

 The MCP client remains responsible for tool approvals and model authentication.